Class struggle: Usage

-Oligarchs versus commoners
+Oligarchs versus commoners in Ancient Greece

 Where societies are socially divided based on status, wealth, or control of social production and distribution, class structures arise and are thus coeval with civilization itself.
-This has been well documented since at least European classical antiquity such as the Conflict of the Orders and Spartacus, among others.
+The rise of class structures eventually leads to class conflict.
+It is a pattern that has repeated since at least European classical antiquity as illustrated in the Conflict of the Orders and the slave revolt led by Spartacus.